The Overbrook Foundation is a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.

 Current Program Areas

-Through its Environment Program, the Foundation supports projects focusing on biodiversity conservation in Latin America, and Sustainable Production and Consumption in the United States.
+Through its Environment Program, the Foundation supports projects focusing on biodiversity conservation in Latin America, and sustainable production and consumption in the United States.
 Several grants are also awarded for specific climate change initiatives and organizations using media to increase public awareness of environmental issues.
+Finally, the environment program launched a new portfolio in 2014 focused on movement building.

 Overbrook’s Human Rights Program supports organizations within the U.S. that are advancing the U.S. domestic human rights movement.
 It also makes grants to strengthen gender rights in the U.S. through supporting reproductive justice and LGBT rights, with a distinct focus on marriage equality.
 As they are central to the democratic process and the success of our grantees, the Foundation supports non-profit media and media reform.
 In Latin America, the Foundation funds organizations defending human rights defenders and advancing gender rights, both women’s rights and LGBT rights.

 The Overbrook Foundation was established in New York in 1948 by Helen and Frank Altschul.
 The Foundation took its name from Overbrook Farm, the Altschul family home in Stamford, Connecticut.
-The Foundation is currently led by a staff of seven and governed by a Board of 13 Directors.
-Of these, most are third and fourth generation family members.
+The Foundation is currently governed by a Board of 12 Directors and is managed by a staff of seven.
+The Board consists of third and fourth generation family members.

 Recently Awarded Grants